maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+3/8/2025
+    Added support for wan lora's.
+Remember to convert them first in the convert lora tab.
 3/5/2025
     Added ability to batch a folder of images with skyreels i2v, so you can make a video with every image in a folder.
 3/2/2025